Teen Court/Teen Court Too Volunteers needed

 Lunch and refreshments will be provided; Volunteer hours will be earned upon completion.

 Type of event: Youth volunteer attorney training, free and open to students ages 12-17

 Date & time: April 29, 2017; 10:00 a.m. - 3:00 p.m.

 Event location & address: Palmetto Historical Park, 516 10th Avenue West, Palmetto

-Tuesday, March 22, 2016— For the 36th consecutive year, Manatee County Clerk of the Circuit Court & Comptroller, Angelina “Angel” Colonneso, has been awarded with the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA) for the County’s comprehensive annual financial report (CAFR), for the fiscal year ending September 30, 2014.
+Friday, October 14, 2016— For the 37th consecutive year, Manatee County Clerk of the Circuit Court & Comptroller, Angelina “Angel” Colonneso, has been awarded with the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA) for the County’s comprehensive annual financial report (CAFR), for the fiscal year ending September 30, 2015 for Manatee County reporting and the 17th consecutive year for Manatee County Port Authority.
 This Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by government and its management.

 The CAFR has been judged by an impartial panel to meet the high standards of the program including demonstrating a constructive “spirit of full disclosure” to clearly communicate its financial story and motivate potential users and user groups to read the CAFR.

 “It’s an honor to be recognized by the GFOA for our reporting.
 We strive to make our financial reports clear and easy to understand.
 It’s imperative that taxpayers know how and where their money is being spent and that they feel comfortable with our service and transparency.
 This report fully discloses the financial decisions and operations of our local government and I’m extremely proud of the Finance team’s work,” says Angel Colonneso.